History of Earthsaver Equipment (1982 - Present)

-In 2001, Earthsaver reinvented itself as a used equipment dealer to offer parts and services to equipment owners, as well as an affordable and very effective option for marketing and selling their used wood and greenwaste recycling equipment.
-Over the last decade we have gained significant experience with all makes and models of tub grinders, horizontal grinders, trommel screens, compost turners, as well as other various support equipment.
+In 2001, Earthsaver moved away from equipment manufacturing and reinvented itself as a used equipment dealer to offer parts and services to equipment owners, as well as an affordable and very effective option for marketing and selling their used wood and green waste recycling equipment.
+Over the decade we gained significant experience with all makes and models of tub grinders, horizontal grinders, trommel screens, compost turners, as well as other various support equipment.

 By 2010 we began regularly refurbishing used grinders and screens of all makes and models as well as parting out machines beyond repair.
 Our goal was and continues to be to offer affordable serviced machines and parts nationwide.